42 Poor Man Meals

 We know you love chicken noodle soup, so now you can have it in an easy chicken casserole recipe!
 Best of all, it's made in the Slow Cooker for maximum laziness.

 This ground beef casserole recipe will save the day for all your cheap dinner needs!
 Simply stuff some cheap, humble ingredients into green peppers and make something great.

 This casserole recipe is a little crazy -- crazy delicious!
 You'll love the gooey cheese, salsa, pasta, and yes, Fritos corn chips.
 This recipe will knock it out of the park.

 This Mama's Pizza Casserole can be customized to include your favorite pizza toppings.
 Everyone will love this homey pizza casserole baked with lots of love.

 Looking for a casserole that's an entree and a side dish all in one?
 Let us introduce you to this Cheesy Baked Potato and Asparagus Casserole recipe.
 It's delicious!

 - The Easiest Chicken Pot Pie

 Did you know that chicken pot pie can be cheap to make and come together in 30 minutes?
 No, seriously!
-This Easiest Chicken Pot Pie will be a new family recipe.
+You would never have guessed that this was a "poor man meal."

 - Budget Ritzy Comfort Bake